jialinGuo6/Operations-Case-3/README.md

 70% CSAT (customer satisfaction),

-Each active customer pays $100(base fee) per month for core product,
+Each active customer pays $100(base fee) per month for core product.

-Three work position
+#Three work position

-#1.
-New Business Acquisition (These people are responsible for selling and getting new customers in the door)
+1. New Business Acquisition (These people are responsible for selling and getting new customers in the door)

    a.Each new business acquisition employee can add 5 new customers per month

-#2.
-Account Management (These people help existing customers; they drive revenue growth from the customers they work with and improve retention)
+2. Account Management (These people help existing customers; they drive revenue growth from the customers they work with and improve retention)

    a.
 Each account manager can manage 25 customers